Denver Pioneers: Sports sponsored

-A member of the Summit League, the University of Denver sponsors teams in seven men's, eight women's, and one coed NCAA sanctioned sports: Skiing is technically a men's sport, but it has been co-ed since 1983; the ski team is a member of the Rocky Mountain Intercollegiate Ski Association.
+A member of the West Coast Conference, the University of Denver sponsors teams in seven men's, eight women's, and one coed NCAA sanctioned sports: Skiing is technically a men's sport, but it has been co-ed since 1983; the ski team is a member of the Rocky Mountain Intercollegiate Ski Association.
 The ice hockey team is a member of the National Collegiate Hockey Conference.
 The men's and women's lacrosse teams compete as associate members of the Big East Conference.
-The gymnastics team competes as an affiliate member of the Big 12 Conference.
+The gymnastics team competes as an affiliate member of the Big 12 Conference, and the men's and women's swimming & diving teams compete in the Mountain Pacific Sports Federation, an Olympic sports conference that does not sponsor football or basketball.

 Basketball

 DU began playing basketball in 1904, playing primarily regional schedules until after WWII, when it became an NCAA independent Division I program until 1979.
 In 1999, the program returned to NCAA Division I, when it became a member of the Sun Belt Conference until 2012, when it joined the Western Athletic Conference for one season before joining the Summit League in 2013.

 The men's basketball team won the 2013 WAC regular season Co-Championship and also made it to the second round of the 2013 National Invitation Tournament (NIT) after defeating Ohio, but losing to Maryland in Round 2.
 Denver also appeared in the 2005 NIT, losing to San Francisco (after it won the Sun Belt West Division), and also appeared in the 1959 NIT, losing to NYU.
 The men's basketball team has yet to appear in the NCAA tournament, while the women's team has made one appearance in the NCAA tournament in 2001 as an at-large berth.